Receiving feedback as a manager and creating a feedback culture

 No one's perfect, so if you ask for feedback you can expect to receive some that you will find uncomfortable - everyone has room for improvement.
 Firstly, you need to try and reframe the feedback as a positive thing that you can learn from.

-As a manager, asking for feedback is great because it helps you to be better, but it also models giving and receiving feedback for your team members.
+The more you do it, the easier it becomes - for you and your team.
+As a manager, asking for and receiving feedback helps you be a better leader, but it also models giving and receiving feedback for your team members.

-If you normalise getting feedback, it makes it easier for you to give feedback to other people and help them grow.
+If you normalise receiving feedback, it makes giving feedback easier for everyone in your team and helps you all to grow.

-3. Be truly open to the feedback you receive
+3. Be truly open to receiving constructive feedback

 4. Build trust within your team